wso2/msf4j/README.md

 #####@HeaderParam
 To read HTTP request header values.
 The value will be automatically converted to the corresponding parameter type and assigned to that parameter.

+#####@CookieParam
+Extracts the value from the specified cookie, converts to the corresponding parameter type and assigns the value to that parameter.

 #####@FormParam
 To support HTML form submission with application/x-www-form-urlencoded and multipart/form-data The value will be